-1.17.
-Financial report components, facts, characteristics, parenthetical explanations, and relations have specific known properties
+1.18.
+Financial report fragments, facts, characteristics, parenthetical explanations, and relations have specific known properties

-Each of these primitives or fundamental building blocks of a financial report have properties.
-For example, a component might have a name or other such properties.
+Each of these primitives or fundamental parts of a financial report have properties.
+For example, a report fragment might have a name or other such properties.